flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

-secure, and dispose of resource entities; how to convey entities from one resource to another; and how to deal with issues like timing (race conditions) and failure handling that arise whenever resources interact, all without getting hit in the face (or elsewhere).
+secure, and dispose of resource entities; how to convey entities from one resource to another; and how to deal with issues like timing (race conditions) and failure handling that arise whenever resources interact, all without getting hit in the face.
 Rails, for instance, was designed to coordinate browsers, HTTP servers, and databases.
 It had to convey user input to a database, and also retrieve and render database records for display by the user interface, via HTTP requests and responses.

 There is no obvious or objectively correct way to coordinate these resources.
 In Rails, HTTP requests would get dispatched to a